AdobeDocs/marketo-measure.en/help/introduction-to-marketo-measure/overview-resources/marketing-attribution.md

 ---
 unique-page-id: 18874566
-description: Marketing Attribution - Bizible - Product Documentation
+description: Marketing Attribution - Marketo Measure - Product Documentation
 title: Marketing Attribution
 exl-id: 6d838612-d158-4db0-bb9e-b615066fd97b
 ---
 # Marketing Attribution {#marketing-attribution}

-## Welcome to Bizible {#welcome-to-bizible}
+## Welcome to Marketo Measure {#welcome-to-marketo-measure}

-Bizible gives marketers insight into which marketing efforts are the most effective in driving revenue for their company.
-Bizible is a marketing attribution solution that automatically tracks and reports on channel performance, providing visibility into which channels are driving the most customer engagement and allowing you to optimize your marketing spend accordingly.
+Marketo Measure gives marketers insight into which marketing efforts are the most effective in driving revenue for their company.
+Marketo Measure is a marketing attribution solution that automatically tracks and reports on channel performance, providing visibility into which channels are driving the most customer engagement and allowing you to optimize your marketing spend accordingly.

 ## Marketing Attribution {#marketing-attribution-1}